Braves’ 1st playoff loss a doozy, 15-3 to LA in NLCS Game 3

 Braves fans in the pandemic-reduced crowd of 10,664 at the new 40,518-seat retractable-roof stadium cheered sarcastically when Cristian Pache connected for a solo homer just inside the foul pole in left field leading off the third.

-But it was a significant moment for Atlanta with another young potential star.
+But it was a significant moment for Atlanta with another young potential star making his first postseason start after Adam Duvall was knocked out of the playoffs by an oblique injury.

 The 21-year-old Pache became the seventh player in major league history to hit his first career homer in the postseason, and just the third non-pitcher.
 The most recent one, pitcher or otherwise, was by right-hander Joe Blanton for Philadelphia in the 2008 World Series.

+“He’s had some good at-bats since we put him in there,” Snitker said.
+“A great training ground for him and he’s handled himself really well.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports